Ensembles of Localised Models for Time Series Forecasting: Conclusions and Future Research

 From our experiments, we conclude that the performance of GFMs can be improved by localising them and by properly addressing data heterogeneity during model training.
 We further conclude that ensembling is beneficial if a dataset contains diverse time series.
 Ensembling does not considerably improve the forecasting accuracy for homogeneous datasets, namely the Kaggle web traffic dataset in our experiments, where the GFM Baselines produce better forecasts.
 The forecast combinations that use both global and local model forecasts have provided the best results over many datasets as they incorporate the strengths of both global and local models while mitigating the weaknesses of each other.

 Some areas for further research are as follows.
-In this research, we have only considered point forecasts in a univariate context.
+In this research, we have only used simple averaging to aggregate the forecasts provided by the localised GFMs.
+Weighted averaging can be further incorporated to improve the performance of our proposed ensembled localised GFMs.
+Furthermore, we have only considered point forecasts in a univariate context.
 Ensembling can be further incorporated to address data uncertainty through probabilistic forecasting.
 Also, many real-world forecasting problems are multivariate, including more than one time-dependent variable and ensembling can be further useful to improve the forecasting accuracy of such forecasting problems.